67SaumyaSingh/SMS-spam-detection-project/README.md

 Imbalance Issue: Usually, ham messages are much higher in number compared to spam, so class imbalance is common.

-Recommendation for End User :>
+RECOMMENDATION OF END USER :>

 1.Always keep the spam filter enabled so that suspicious SMS messages are automatically moved to the spam folder.